kybae04/IS213-TicketMaster/README.md

 cd backend
 ```

 2️⃣ Create a `.env` file inside the backend folder.
-Paste the following into your `.env` file and fill in the values.
+Paste the following into your `.env` file and fill in the values. (or refer to the copy sent in our ESD chat)

 ```bash
 # Ticket Microservice DB